Her Excellency the Honourable Kate Warner AM, Governor of Tasmania

-Christiana Figueres is a Costa Rican citizen and was the Executive Secretary of the United Nations Framework Convention on Climate Change 2010 – 2016.
+Christiana Figueres was the Executive Secretary of the United Nations Framework Convention on Climate Change (UNFCCC) 2010 – 2016.
 During her tenure at the UNFCCC, Christiana brought together national and sub-national governments, corporations and activists, financial institutions and NGOs to jointly deliver the historic Paris Agreement on climate change, in which 195 sovereign nations agreed on a collaborative path forward to limit future global warming to well below 2°C. For this achievement, she has been credited with forging a new brand of collaborative diplomacy and has received multiple awards.

 Christiana is a founding partner of Global Optimism Ltd, a purpose-driven enterprise focused on social and environmental change.
 She is currently the Convenor of Mission 2020, Vice-Chair of the Global Covenant of Mayors for Climate and Energy, World Bank Climate Leader, ACCIONA Board Member, WRI Board Member, Fellow of Conservation International, and Advisory Board member of Formula E, Unilever and Eni S.p.A.

-Musimbi is the President and CEO of the Global Fund for Women.
-This role is the genesis of a lifetime spent advocating for girls’ and women’s health and human rights.
-From national student leader working towards the abolition of apartheid in South Africa, and serving on United Nations and other international youth forums, to becoming the first non-white woman to be appointed CEO of the World YWCA in 1998, which she transformed into an organisation led predominantly by young women under 30.
+Musimbi Kanyoro is a Kenyan human rights activist and the former President and CEO of the Global Fund for Women.
+As a national student leader working towards the abolition of apartheid in South Africa, serving on United Nations and other international youth forums, to becoming the first non-white woman to be appointed CEO of the World YWCA in 1998, Musimbi has advocated for girls’ and women’s health and rights.

-Robin is a transportation entrepreneur.
-She is co-founder and former CEO of Zipcar, the largest carsharing company in the world; Buzzcar, a peer to peer carsharing service in France (now merged with Drivy); and GoLoco, an online ridesharing community.
+Transportation entrepreneur Robin Chase is co-founder and former CEO of Zipcar, the largest car-sharing company in the world; Buzzcar, a peer-to-peer car-sharing service in France (now merged with Drivy); and GoLoco, an online ride-sharing community.
 She is also co-founder and Executive Chairman of Veniam, a vehicle communications company building the networking fabric for the Internet of Moving Things.
-She is also author of the newly released book Peers Inc: How People and Platforms are Inventing the Collaborative Economy and Reinventing Capitalism.
+Her recent book is Peers Inc: How People and Platforms are Inventing the Collaborative Economy and Reinventing Capitalism.